priv-kweihmann/oelint-adv/README.md

 By passing `--customrules` via CLI you could add additional rules to be checked.
 The argument should point to a directory - every class derived from `Rule` will be automatically loaded.
-Please use the the following as a template for your own
+Please use the following as a template for your own:

 ```python
 from oelint_adv.cls_rule import Rule